deadlydog/deadlydog.github.io/_posts/2021-01-13-Use-a-separate-global-editorconfig-file-for-personal-settings.md

 Some people might like their tabs represented as 4 spaces, while others like it as 2 to save on horizontal space, while others might prefer 8 for accessibility reasons.

 As mentioned earlier, some editors have extended the list of EditorConfig properties.
-For example, Visual Studio allows you to specify if Visual Studio should suggest transforming a simple one-line function into an expression bodied lambda.
+For example, Visual Studio allows you to specify if Visual Studio should suggest transforming a simple one-line method into an expression bodied method.
 Some users may find that helpful, while others may find it annoying and want to change it from a suggestion to being silent (so Visual Studio doesn't underline it with a blue squiggle).
 If I add that property to my .editorconfig file and set it to silent, other team members may miss out on a feature they love.